leongkkevin/SonifyingSynesthesia/README.md

 1. You need to download OSC library in Processing -> http://www.sojamo.de/libraries/oscP5/
 2. You also need to download OSC/CMAT external libraries in MAX -> https://www.cnmat.berkeley.edu/downloads
-3. Download the zip file from Github
+3. Download the zip file from Github - when you download the file click on 'Sonifying Synesthesia Final Code.zip'
 4. Go to the 'data' folder and enter your own photo in (you can also test the code with the default photos)
 5. Go to the processing patch and change the name of the input photo
 6. Make sure that the Max patch is turned ON